Richardaeld/google_translate_game/README.md

 1. Change difficulty and repeat step 6.

 #### Document Result(s):
-1. document any incidences of incorrect title presentation
+1. document any incidences of incorrect title presentation.
-1. document any failure of timer to lose game
+1. document any failure of timer to lose game.
-1. document any multiple playthrough errors (mismatching cards, incorrect card placement, etc...)
+1. document any multiple playthrough errors (mismatching cards, incorrect card placement, etc...).
 ------------------------------------------------------

 ## Previous and Current bugs